 - Lime: A flavonoid, which helps maintain a healthy immune system and can reduce acid formation in the stomach.

 - Celery: Has vitamin C and flavonoids for healthy immune and digestive systems.

 - Purple grape juice: For some reason, this is more effective in dealing with duodenitis than green grapes.

-- Kiwi and banana: Also known to help reduce level of acid in the stomach
+- Kiwi and banana: Also known to help reduce the level of acid in the stomach

 If you suffer from duodenitis, a diet that includes two to four servings of the fruits mentioned above is recommended.
-Vegetables that cause excess gas, such as garlic and onion or pickled vegetables, should be avoided, and six to eight servings of starch or bread should be part of your diet.
+Vegetables that cause excess gas, such as garlic, onion, or pickled vegetables, should be avoided, and six to eight servings of starch or bread should be part of your diet.
 It is also important to stay hydrated.
 If you like meat, just remember to avoid greasy, fried meat, as well as processed meat like cold cuts and sausage.

 If you want to avoid duodenitis, then you have to focus on controlling excess acid in your stomach.
 This could mean cutting down on certain foods or changing some lifestyle habits.

 Here are some duodenitis prevention tips:

 - Avoid spicy and fatty foods: These types of foods can increase the production of stomach acid and aggravate the lining of the duodenum, leading to inflammation.